Student Bill and Payment FAQs

-The Bursar's Office accepts payments online, by mail, in person, and over the phone.
+Student Accounts accepts payments online, by mail, in person, and over the phone.
 Please see Payment Options for additional details.

 Yes.
 The College offers a payment plan that enables you to pay your balance in installments over the course of the semester.
 For more information please see Establish a Semester-Based Payment Plan.

 You should establish them as an authorized payer in FisherPay.
 This will give them access to view your billing information and make payments online.
 It will also enable them to receive an email notification when a new bill is available for you.
 You can establish up to five authorized payers.
 For detailed information about how to establish authorized payers please see our FisherPay Guide.

 Yes.
 Although we encourage you to check your SJFC email regularly, you can establish a secondary email for billing notifications.
 To do this you will need to log into Fish 'R' Net, click on 'Payment and Billing Information,' click on 'FisherPay,' and then click on 'User Preferences.'
 Type your secondary email into the appropriate box and click 'save.'
 Whenever a new billing statement is available an email notification will be sent to both your primary and secondary email accounts.